CHESTERTON, St Giles 3 8½cwt in Ab

 History

-Until recently these bells were an unringable 3, due to the " general tattiness" of all the original Rudhall fittings.
-The frame itself is probably of late 17th/early 18th century in date and is itself somewhat "tatty".
+Until recently these bells were an unringable 3, all cast by Abraham Rudhall in 1705.
+They could not be rung due to the ” general tattiness” of all the original Rudhall fittings.
+The frame itself is probably of late 17th/early 18th century in date and is itself somewhat “tatty”.
 There is a pit for a fourth bell, though it has never been occupied.
-In about 1955 a rolled steel joist (definitely there by 1966) was inserted under the west side of the frame.
+In about 1965 a rolled steel joist was inserted under the west side of the frame.
 A piece of oak with ornamental carved tracery has been used as a jack brace in the treble pit.

 Starting in September 2009 these bells were converted to a swing chime by Whites of Appleton.
-The work involved removing the existing fittings, drilling out the crown staples and replacing the wooden headstocks (with wood again) and clappers.
+The work involved removing the existing fittings, drilling out the crown staples and replacing the wooden headstocks with new wooden replacements and clappers.
 The frame was then treated.

 Details of the Bells